jnk0le/random/pipeline cycle test/README.md

 Predicted (any direction and length) taken branch is capable of dual issuing with one instruction at destination address.
-It is highly sensitive to alignment and compression of surrounding instructions, requires at least 2 `.n` instructions executed prior to branch.
+It is highly sensitive to alignment and compression of surrounding instructions, requires at least 2 `.n` instructions executed prior to branch. (this is most likely the cause of slippery condition)

 `it` instruction behaves similar to predicted not-taken branch (including scenarios of 0.67 cycles of averaged penalty)